edyhsgr/CCRStable/ReadMe.md

 <pre>
-R CODE FOR COHORT CHANGE RATIO-BASED STABLE POPULATION REVIEW SHINY APP - PRELIMINARY WORK, STILL FIGURING/LEARNING AND CHECKING
+R CODE FOR COHORT CHANGE RATIO-BASED STABLE POPULATION REVIEW SHINY APP

 -----
 Some to-do's (as of May 2020):